Pierre Robin sequencePierre Robin syndrome; Pierre Robin complex; Pierre Robin anomaly

 Also call if your child has other breathing problems.

 There is no known prevention.
-Treatment may reduce the episodes of breathing problems and choking.
+Treatment may reduce breathing problems and choking.